toopher/toopher-dotnet/README.md

 $ mono ToopherDotNetDemo/bin/Debug/ToopherDotNetDemo.exe
 ```
 To avoid being prompted for your Toopher API key and secret, you can define them in the $TOOPHER_CONSUMER_KEY and $TOOPHER_CONSUMER_SECRET environment variables

+#### License
+ToopherDotNet is licensed under the MIT License.
+See LICENSE.txt for the full license text.